Minutenreis/tsunami_lab/docs/UserDoc/6_TsunamiSimulations.rst

 We see the simulation is significantly faster than the Chile Event due to the smaller size.

-The first wave leaves the computational domain after roughly 16500 seconds (4.5 hours).
+The first wave leaves the computational domain after roughly 10000 seconds (2.8 hours).
-(Tested in the 1000m 10h simulation and means we'll only simulate 5h in our 500m simulation)
+(Tested in the 1000m 5h simulation)

 .. video:: _static/6_Tohoku_1000_Sim_20_20000_water2d_topo.mp4
    :width: 700